A Masters Loan is now available to help you pay for your master's course. You can apply for a loan of up to £11,836 at www.gov.uk/masters-loan.

-No repayments will be taken towards your Postgraduate Loan before April 2019 and only then when your income is over the current threshold of £21,000 a year.
+No repayments will be taken towards your Postgraduate Loan before 1 April after you leave your course and only then when your income is over the current threshold of £21,000 a year.

 If you’re employed, your employer will take repayments directly from your salary along with tax and National Insurance.
 If you stop working or your income drops, your repayments will automatically stop until you’re earning over the threshold again.
 Your employer will pass your repayments to HM Revenue and Customs (HMRC) at the end of the tax year.

-After the end of the tax year HMRC let us know how much you’ve repaid and we’ll send you a statement.
+After the end of the tax year HMRC let Student Finance England know how much you’ve repaid and they will send you a statement.
 They’ll let your employer know when it’s time to stop taking repayments.

 How repayments are calculated